 The new backup controller uses 2 default jobs to for storing backups and deleting them.
 If needed, it is possible to configure custom jobs in the KubermaticConfiguration.

 put /backup/snapshot.db s3://$BUCKET_NAME/$CLUSTER-$BACKUP_TO_CREATE

 - name: etcd-backup

 # backup no longer exists, which is fine

 S3 Credentials and Settings

-The new controllers will use credentials from the secret
+The new controllers will use the credentials setup in the Seed Backup destinations, depending on the destination used.

 schedule: '0 1 * * *'

 Once created, the controller will start a new backup every time the schedule demands it (i.e. at 1:00 AM in the example),

 .spec.keep (40 in the example) have been created.
 The created backups are named based on the